atkinsonap/atkinsonap.github.io/_pages/stimuli.md

 permalink: /stimuli/
 ---
 # Under Construction: Updates soon!
+I am happy to share the visual stimuli described below for use in scientific research.
+If you would like to do so, then please contact me by email with your request: a.p.atkinson at durham.ac.uk
 ## Body Movement Stimuli
 In one line of research, we are investigating the ability of neurologically intact and brain-damaged participants to perceive and recognize basic emotions from body movements and postures, in both full-light and point-light (or patch-light) conditions.
 The development of a large set of stimuli, as well as the initial recognition and intensity rating data for these stimuli, were reported in the following article: